Khoshut Khanate

-The Khoshut Khanate was a Mongol Oirat khanate based on the Tibetan Plateau from 1642 to 1717.
+The Khoshut Khanate was a Mongol Oirat khanate based in the Tibetan Plateau from 1642 to 1717.
 Based in modern Qinghai, it was founded by Güshi Khan in 1642 after defeating the opponents of the Gelug school of Tibetan Buddhism in Tibet.
+The 5th Dalai Lama established a civil administration known as Ganden Phodrang with the aid of Güshi Khan.
 The role of the khanate in the affairs of Tibet has been subject to various interpretations.
 Some sources claim that the Khoshut did not interfere in Tibetan affairs and had a priest and patron relationship between the khan and Dalai Lama while others claim that Güshi appointed a minister, Sonam Rapten, as de facto administrator of civil affairs while the Dalai Lama was only responsible for religious matters.
+Güshi Khan accepted the nominal suzerainty of the Qing dynasty in 1654, when seal of authority and golden sheets were granted by the Shunzhi Emperor.
 In the last years of the khanate, Lha-bzang Khan murdered the Tibetan regent and deposed the 6th Dalai Lama in favor of a pretender Dalai Lama.

 The Khoshut Khanate was ended in 1717 when the Dzungar prince Tseren Dondup invaded Tibet, killed Lha-bzang Khan, and installed the 7th Dalai Lama.

 History

 Oirats

 The Oirats were originally from the area of Tuva during the early 13th century.
 Their leader, Quduqa Bäki, submitted to Genghis Khan in 1208 and his house intermarried with all four branches of the Genghisid line.
 During the Toluid Civil War, the Four Oirat (Choros, Torghut, Dörbet, and Khoid) sided with Ariq Böke and therefore never accepted Kublaid rule.
 After the Yuan dynasty's collapse, the Oirats supported the Ariq Bökid Jorightu Khan Yesüder in seizing the Northern Yuan throne.
 The Oirats held sway over the Northern Yuan khans until the death of Esen Taishi in 1455, after which they migrated west due to Khalkha Mongol aggression.
 In 1486, the Oirats became embroiled in a succession dispute which gave Dayan Khan the opportunity to attack them.
 In the latter half of the 16th century, the Oirats lost more territory to the Tumed.

-In 1620, the leaders of the Choros and Torghut Oirats, Kharkhul and Mergen Temene, attacked Ubasi Khong Tayiji, the first Altan Khan of the Khalkha.
-They were defeated and Kharkhul lost his wife and children to the enemy.
-An all out war between Ubasi and the Oirats lasted until 1623 when Ubasi was killed.
+In 1620, the leaders of the Choros and Torghut Oirats, Khara Khula and Mergen Temene, attacked Ubashi Khong Tayiji, the first Altan Khan of the Khalkha.
+They were defeated and Khara Khula lost his wife and children to the enemy.
+An all out war between Ubashi Khong Tayiji and the Oirats lasted until 1623 when Ubashi Khong Tayiji was killed.